-- 1. All students in grades 9 12 in any co-curricular activities under Category I, II, or IV must be passing all classes and be earning at least a 1.5 GPA at the mid-term grading period in order to be eligible to participate. - 2.
+- 1. All students in grades 9 12 in any co-curricular activities under Category I, II, or IV must be passing all classes at the mid-term grading period in order to be eligible to participate. - 2.
 If a student does not meet the criteria stated in No. 1, he/she will not be allowed to participate (placed on academic suspension) in games, contests, or performances until passing grades are achieved.
 Students may regain their eligibility by verifying in writing on a form obtained from the athletic director that he/she is passing all courses in which they are enrolled.
 Verification forms must be presented to the principal or athletic director 24 hours before the student athlete may be reinstated.